 I can’t tell you which burner configuration is better and I would be surprised if you would notice much performance difference between them.
 The circular burner is very similar to what you get on the Weber Q2200 and that works pretty well.

-All in all the Blue Rhino griddles look pretty nice and I can understand why folks are going to buy them.
+Personally I think all of the Blue Rhino griddles look pretty nice and I can understand why folks are going to buy them.

-But before you go out and buy one of these griddles I want you to know that Blue Rhino thinks that YOU are a Chump.
+Before you go out and buy one of these griddles I want you to know that Blue Rhino ripped of backyard grillers like you and me for years.

 In 2008 Blue Rhino conspired with AmeriGas Propane Exchange to give you less propane for the same price.
 Instead of filling your 20 pound tank to the industry standard of 17 pounds they decided to only fill to 15 pounds while keeping the price the same.